Bandwidth/bandwidth.github.io/clientLib/ruby.md

 ## Usage

-All "static" (classs) functions support 2 ways to be called: with client instance as first arg or without client instance (default client instance will be used then)
+All "static" (classes) functions support 2 ways to be called: with client instance as first arg or without client instance (default client instance will be used then)

 ```ruby
   client = Bandwidth::Client.new(:user_id => "userId", :api_token => "token", :api_secret => "secret")